openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 #.
 Click **Use existing Google account**.
 You can now access the CMS account.

 All of your video administrators use the same Gmail account to log in to the YouTube CMS.
 This approach helps ensure that staffing changes do not interrupt your access to the YouTube account.
-Video administrators can also create channel managers, who have limited administrative access to specific channels in your account.
+Video administrators can also :ref:`add channel managers<Add a Channel Manager>`, who have limited administrative access to specific channels in your account.

 .. _Create YouTube Channels: